 - Naturally release pressure for 20 minutes, then release any remaining pressure (do not leave the cheesecake sitting in the pot).

 - Allow the cheesecake to cool down on a wire rack.
 I find it easiest to unmold the cheesecake while slightly warm.

-- Put the cheesecake in the fridge to chill for 4-6 hours.
+- Put the cheesecake in the fridge to firm up, approximately 4-6 hours.

 - This is best when chilled (in my opinion) but you can also eat this warm or at room temperature as a pudding if you like.
 It will only taste like cheesecake after it has chilled.
 If you eat it warm, it will taste like custard.

 - You can freeze this cheesecake!
 It tastes great when thawed but I’ve found they are a bit more crumbly.
 Still delicious though!